 The general business strategy of LinkedIn is well demonstrated through its revenue model composed of three revenue streams coming from its three specific online products or services.
 These services are Talent Solutions, Marketing Solutions, and Premium Subscriptions.

-How Does It Make Money: Exploring The Revenue Model of LinkedIn
+How Does It Make Money: Exploring The Revenue Model and Overall Business Strategy of LinkedIn

 One of the ways LinkedIn makes money is through a business-to-business model.
 Talent Solutions is a specific service that provides business organizations or more appropriately, employers and recruiters access to the vast database of registered users or professionals and their profiles.